StephenHoman/Prophet/README.md

 4. Give a sentiment analysis score using the natural language tool kit Vader.

 ## Disclaimer: This will not be 100% accurate depending on the type of video captions you use.
-- ** Video must have captions.
+-     Video must have captions.
-- ** Video captions should be written in punctually correct english
+-     Video captions should be written in punctually correct english

 ***Some videos like Jim Cramer Mad Money have great punctuation but Jim Cramer does not speak how this model is configured.

 ## Ambitions for the future.
-1. scan text for stock tickers.
+1. Scan text for stock tickers.
 2. Incorporate some intelligent text processing to string together captions on a basis that is more accurate than punctuation on poorly captioned videos.